VanshikaLud04/llm-evaluation-platform/README.md

 **4. Query routing eliminated unnecessary retrieval overhead.**
 The semantic classifier correctly bypassed RAG for coding and reasoning queries, saving ~0.1s per non-factual query with no accuracy loss.

+> **Key takeaway**: RAG is not inherently beneficial — its effectiveness depends entirely on retrieval quality and knowledge base coverage.
 ---

 ## Architecture
+Modular architecture separating query understanding, retrieval, generation, and evaluation — enabling controlled experimentation of each component.
 ```
 llm-evaluation-platform/
 │